Shape Your Future Here at the University of Siegen

 - Modeling and simulation

-- the current subject examination regulations (FPO)
+- the current Department Examination Regulations (FPO)

-Good reasons for studying civil engineering at the University of Siegen
+Why choose Civil Engineering at the University of Siegen